enniomara/dotfiles/README.md

 ```

 ### ZSH
-Make sure [Antigen] is installed https://github.com/zsh-users/antigen.
+Make sure is installed [Antigen](https://github.com/zsh-users/antigen).
 Then make sure the antigen path in .zshrc
 is correct.

 After that run